Configuring Additional Settings for a

 Click OK.

-switch to ON to allow voice calls over a Wi-Fi network instead of a
+Calling switch on to allow voice calls over a Wi-Fi network

 Wi-Fi Calling